section-engineering-education/engineering-education/content/articles/the-hash-code-function-in-java/index.md

 >A few mathematical notions (such as prime and arbitrary integers), as well as logical and fundamental mathematical operations, are often needed to produce effective hashCode() implementations.

-Without using these strategies, we can still build hashCode() properly.
-Everything else is just a matter of checking to see if and how the hashing method treats unequal objects differently (). ​
+Without using these strategies, we can still build the hashCode() properly.
+Everything else is a matter of checking to see if and how the hashing method treats unequal objects differently. ​

 ### Conclusion
-We now know more about Java's hashCode() and how it operates, how it fits into collections, and how to effectively implement it.
+We now know more about Java's hashCode() and how it operates, how it fits into collections, and how to implement it.
 I urge the reader to use the information to gather more knowledge on this very important concept.

 Happy coding!